Start up planning

 Careful choice of year end may reduce tax payable, delay its payment or enable a repayment of tax to be claimed.

-• Tax repayments can be obtained if the business makes a loss in its first few months.
+• Tax repayments can be obtained if the business makes a loss in its first few months and years.

-If you expect to make a loss in the early months, due to low initial sales, seasonality of trade, or high start-up costs, you need to consider whether loss relief can be claimed to obtain a repayment of tax paid on other taxable income.
+If you expect to make a loss in the early months or years, due to low initial sales, seasonality of trade, or high start-up costs, you need to consider whether loss relief can be claimed to obtain a repayment of tax paid on other taxable income.

 Registration With Taxation Authorities

-• You may have to register for VAT or you may benefit from VAT registration.
+• You may have to register for VAT or you may benefit from VAT registration voluntarily even if you don’t have to.

 • You are legally required to notify HM Revenue & Customs when you start in business.